Should Canada Update Its Drinking Water Standards for Haloacetic Acids?

 Questions Being Asked (2)

-- What are your views on the proposed approach for developing the guidelines?
+- What are your views on the proposed approach to developing the guidelines?

 - What are the potential impacts of implementing these guidelines?